Carnegie Mellon School of Design: History

-In 1994 The School of Design became the first institution to offer a degree in Interaction Design with the launch of a two-year masters (MDes).
+In 1994, The School of Design became the first institution to offer a degree in Interaction Design with the launch of a two-year master's degree (MDes).
 It was one of the first schools in North America to offer a PhD in Design (2000) and is one of four or five schools in the U.S. to offer the program.
 The program is built on information and communication design and teaches students the process needed in order to design desirable systems and interactions for the future.